-Looking back on past results trends, total revenues have trended upward alongside the accumulation of operating assets.
-Ordinary profit has also continued to increase from both the accumulation of operating assets and the improvement of ROA.
+Looking back on past results trends, ordinary profit has also continued to increase from both the accumulation of operating assets and the improvement of ROA.
 The improvement of ROA has been particularly due to the growth of real estate leases and aircraft leases, which have comparatively high yields, while most recently, the growth of new-domain businesses (non-asset earnings), mainly BPO services, has also been contributing.

 From a cost perspective, meanwhile, Interest expenses have been largely flat.
 This trend, despite growth in total funding value, is driven by a decline in interest on funding due to the impact of market rates.
-Additionally, the Company keeps personnel and equipment expenses at a certain level and has a low bad debts-related costs, demonstrating the company's strength in low-cost operations.
-As a result, ordinary profit for FY3/22 reached all-time highs.
+In FY3/23, interest on funding grew slightly, mainly due to an increase in funds in foreign currencies resulting from a greater number of overseas transactions.
+However, the effect on overall costs can be said to have been minimal.
+Additionally, the Company keeps personnel/equipment expenses at a certain level and has a low bad debts-related costs, demonstrating the company's strength in low-cost operations.
+As a result, ordinary profit for FY3/23 reached an all-time high for the sixth consecutive year.

-Interest-bearing debt has been growing due to the accumulation of operating assets, but the equity ratio remains steady at about 10%.
-The 10% range does not compare unfavorably to other companies in the leasing industry, which possesses large amounts of highly liquid operating assets, and should not spark concerns about stability of the Company's financial base.
+Interest-bearing debt has been growing due to the accumulation of operating assets, but the equity ratio remains steady at about the 10% level.
+The Company's range does not compare unfavorably to other companies in the leasing industry, which possesses large amounts of highly liquid operating assets, and should not spark concerns about stability of the Company's financial base.